• Skip to main content

 Table of Contents hide

-• water - or chicken broth or vegetable broth
+• water - Any cooking liquid will work, such as chicken broth or vegetable broth.

-• salt and pepper - these can be added to taste
+• salt and pepper - These can be added before pressure cooking, or to taste at any point after cooking.

 How to make this recipe